mxinden/homepage/content/resume/_index.md

 ### Software Engineer at CoreOS / RedHat

 **Jan 2017 - Present** || Engineer working on the open source monitoring project **Prometheus** and its integration with the **Kubernetes** ecosystem to monitor cloud-native Linux container infrastructures.
 Implementing new testing infrastructures and development automations to support the upstream Prometheus project as well as the CoreOS Tectonic Kubernetes distribution.
+Presenting open source work at various IT conferences.

 ### Software Engineer at Innoscale